 Summer is just around the corner, but many people are still turning their furnaces on a few days a week.
 If you have done so and noticed that there is a bad smell, we recommend getting furnace repair today and not waiting until the fall to take action.
-You can call Econo West at 661-947-2653 to have us take a look at your furnace or keep reading to learn about some of the most common causes of furnace smells.
+You can call Econo West Heating Air & Plumbing at (661) 947-2653 to have us take a look at your furnace or keep reading to learn about some of the most common causes of furnace smells.

 Why Does Your Furnace Smell Like Dust is Burning?